headzoo/deskpro-sdk-react/docs/pages/tutorials/form.md

 export default sdkConnect(PageSettings);
 ```

-The form uses the [this.props.storage.onSubmitApp](/pages/props/#storage) form handler, which writes the form values to app storage using the form `name` prop as the storage key.
-It then calls the `this.handleSubmit` function which changes to the index page.
+The form uses [this.props.storage.onSubmitApp](/pages/props/#storage) as the `onSubmit` handler, which writes the form values to app storage using the form `name` prop as the storage key.
+In this case the form values are saved using the "settings" key.

+The submit handler then calls `this.handleSubmit`, which uses the [route object](/pages/props/#route) to switch to the index page.

+!!! tip
+    Passing `this.handleSubmit` to `this.props.storage.onSubmitApp` is optional.
+In the above code `this.handleSubmit` is only used to redirect to a different page after the form is submitted.
+Otherwise it could have been omitted.

 ### Step 4.
 Create the index page
-Create a new source code file and save it at _src/main/javascript/PageIndex.jsx_.
+Create a new Javascript file and save it at _src/main/javascript/PageIndex.jsx_.
 This page will display the values entered on the settings page.

 ```jsx
 import React from 'react';